-SS 2.1 - Environmentally Sensitive Land / Preserve Greenspace & Parklands Credit 3 points Applicability Verification All new schools.
+SS 2.1 - Environmentally Sensitive Land / Preserve Credit Greenspace & Parklands 3 poi ints Applicability Verification All new schools.
 A new building on an existing campus or additions to existing buildings can earn this point if the site for the new building or addition is not on environmentally sensitive land.
 For major renovations, this point may be earned if it can be verified that the site is not environmentally sensitive land as defined by this criterion.
 Design Review Construction Review Performance Review